Hannah-F426/Cloud-Computing-Concepts/README.md

 # Interactive Web Application Illustrating Global Time and Broadcast Protocols

 This project was my senior capstone project at Western Carolina University, completed in December 2022 with classmate Cameron Craven.
+I have personally started updating and improving this project as of August 2024.

 The projects main goal is to create a visual learning tool to help further understanding of some important cloud computing concepts.
 These concepts include the happens-before relationship,